Numichi/stackoverflow-question-micrometer-with-stream/README.md

 ## Question
 I configured a basic Spring Boot with Micrometer and Spring Stream (with RabbitMQ).
 I would like to configure that traceId can be passed into another service through Spring Stream.
-I would like to see only one trace in the Zipkin from the start service to the receiver service via rabbitmq.

-How can it solve?
+I understand it loses trace info when I use tryNextEmit.
+So it will generate a new.
+I also understand, RabbitMQ messages get a "traceparent" header with "00-xxxxxx-xxx-01" new value.

+So my question: How can I connect both traces that Spring Stream uses older trace information and one record appear in Zipkin?

 ## PoC
 ### Start